-The shape of the slur may be altered as well, although the results may be less than fully satisfying due to fundamental limitations of MusiXTEX.
+The shape of the slur may be altered as well.
+This paragraph deals with font-based slurs, for which the shapes may be less than fully satisfying due to fundamental limitations of MusiXTEX.
 At the slur termination only, one or three more parameters may follow the two just described.
 The first, a signed, nonzero integer, is a vertical adjustment to the mid-height of the slur in \internotes.
 The next two, integers between 1 and 7 following a ":", are alterations to the starting and ending slopes.
 These numbers are passed directly as arguments of the MusiXTEX macros \midslur (if only one is given) or \curve (if there are three).